bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 this set :math:`\mathcal{F}_\infty`, which contains all of the sets that can be described by finitely many coin tosses using the procedure above, and then adding in all the other ones using the compliment or union operator.
-This turns out to be precisely the :math:`\sigma`-algebra: of the Bernoulli process.
+This turns out to be precisely the :math:`\sigma`-algebra of the Bernoulli process.
 And by the construction, we also have defined the associated probability measure for each one of the events in :math:`\mathcal{F}_\infty`.